dbout01/cse310/course-introduction/course.md

 |I am motivated by goals and vision (growth mindset).       |     3     |

 2. Based on your resonses in the survey above, pick one area that you want to improve.
 Write a "Small and Simple" goal to improve in this area throughout the semester.
 Write your goal below:
+    The area I picked: Risk Management Skills.
+    The goal: Start each week by identifying one potential challenge or obstacle I may encounter, and create a simple plan to mitigate it.

 ## Part 2 - Semester Conclusion